 Start at Bond Street Station and find the hidden entrance to St. Christopher's Place for a Turkish breakfast

-Oxford street is the beating heart of London as well as a tourist mecca that all locals try to avoid so, while it sounds contradictory, start your day at Bond Street station.
+Oxford street is the beating heart of London as well as a tourist mecca that all locals try to avoid so, while it sounds contradictory, start your day at Bond Street station on the West End of town.
 On the north side of the street, next to the H&M, you’ll see a little space in the wall between buildings about three feet wide.
 It’s almost impossible to notice with all the city bustle, but you might see people appearing and disappearing seemingly out of nowhere as if it were Diagon Alley or Platform 9 ¾.
 Make a sharp turn into the alley and watch as it begins to open in front of you, revealing the magical St. Christopher’s Place, a little square full of shops and restaurants.
 Check out Sofra on the northwest corner of the square: a classic Turkish restaurant with fresh Mediterranean takes on breakfast (think tahini and molasses).
 Don't miss the Sofra-style eggs.
 Sit outside to enjoy the scenery, sunshine (if you’re lucky!) and people going about their day.

 Make your way through Marylebone for shops, markets, museums and more